-Major Gifts are Not Just for Bricks and Mortars
+Large Gifts are Not Just for Bricks and Mortar

 Most of the organizations I have worked with, either as a consultant or as the Director of Development, haven’t had building or equipment needs upon which to base a capital or major gifts campaign.
 Yet all were able to institute effective major gifts programs.